share-extras/langpack-cy/README.md

 client message strings as well as all translatable repository messages.

-The translation is complete as of Alfresco Enterprise version 3.1 and should be backwards-compatible with all previous versions.
+The translation is complete for Alfresco Community 4.2.c and should be backwards-compatible with all previous versions.

 All translations have been spell-checked using the Welsh dictionary